yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/read-replicas.md

 ### Universe nodes

-You can browse to the `Nodes` tab of the universe to see a list of nodes.
+You can browse to the **Nodes** tab of the universe to see a list of nodes.
 Note that the nodes are grouped by primary or read replica, and read replica nodes have a `readonly1` identifier associated with the name.

 ![Read Replica Node Names](/images/ee/read-replica-node-names.png)

-Go to the cloud providers' instances page.
-In GCP, browse to Compute Engine` -> `VM Instances and search for instances that have `helloworld3` in their name.
+Go to the cloud provider's instances page.
+In GCP, browse to **Compute Engine -> VM Instances** and search for instances that have `helloworld3` in their name.
 You should see something as follows, corresponding to our primary cluster.

 ![Primary Cluster Instances](/images/ee/gcp-node-list.png)

-In AWS, browse to Instances and do the same search, you should see 3 nodes corresponding to our read replica cluster.
+In AWS, browse to **Instances** and do the same search, you should see three nodes corresponding to our read replica cluster.

 ![Read Replica Instances](/images/ee/aws-node-list.png)